sf-wdi-17/notes/warmups/week-03.md

 #Week 3 Warmups

 ##Problem 1: Simple Search
-Write a function `simpleSearch` that takes a two parameters: `val` and `arr`, where arr = some array to search, and val = the value to search for.
+Write a function called `simpleSearch` that takes a two parameters: `val` and `arr`, where `arr` is some array to search, and `val` is the value to search for.
 If the value is found in the array, your function should return the index of that value.
 If the value is not found, your function should return -1.

 ```js
 var arr = [1, 5, 19, 8, 41];